mzanibelli/kakedit/README.md

 ## Build & test

-Like any standard Go program.
+See `Makefile`.

 ## Usage

 - Make sure `kak_session` and `kak_client` environment variables are defined.
 - Run `kakedit PROGRAM`.
 This project was mainly written with [broot(1)](https://github.com/Canop/broot) in mind.

-Without any specific option, this will run the given program and replace `$EDITOR` (and `$VISUAL`) with something that will send an edit command to an existing Kakoune client.
+This will run the given program and replace `$EDITOR` (and `$VISUAL`) with something that will send an edit command to an existing Kakoune client.

-With `-mode local`, instead of sending the edit request to an existing client, any call to `$EDITOR` will open a new client connected to the same session.
-This is a blocking behavior, preferred for use-cases like Git commit message edition where the parent process waits for its child to exit.

 ## How it works

-### Mode `server`
+### `kakedit`

-This is the default mode.

-Using this mode, KakEdit will start listening to a socket and run the program given as argument. `$EDITOR` is replaced by `kakedit -mode client <socket>` and this will make subsenquent `$EDITOR` invocations run KakEdit in a specific mode that will just write the filename to the socket.
-The running server will catch that filename and execute `echo 'evaluate-commands -client <client> edit <filename>' | kak -p <session>` to forward the edit request to an existing Kakoune instance.
+Start listening to a socket and run the program given as argument. `$EDITOR` is replaced by `kakpipe <socket>` and this will make subsequent `$EDITOR` invocations just write the filename to the socket.
+The running server will catch that filename and send an edit command to an existing Kakoune instance.

-### Mode `local`

-`$EDITOR` is simply replaced by a call to `kak -c <session>` where the session is read from the environment.

-### Mode `client`
+### `kakpipe`

-This is not intended for humans, see `server` mode.
+The first argument is the path to a socket and all the remaining arguments form a string that is written to the socket.

 ## Recommended tweaks